-This topic contains 2 replies, has 2 voices, and was last updated by Tracey Flanagan .
+- This topic has 2 replies, 2 voices, and was last updated by .

 i’m nineteen years old, in under a month i will be twenty.

 when i was sixteen years old, i had an abortion.

 who is to judge my strength? i feel such remorse for my action, my choices, the pressure i let myself feel.